ruby-processing/JRubyArt/_k9methods/methods_summary.md

 ### p52ruby

-A convenience method that converts an array of 'color' int to a ruby string that you can use in your Wordcram or Hype sketches
+A convenience method that converts an array of 'color' int to a ruby string that you can use in your Wordcram or Hype sketches (say from a ColorHarmony sketch)

 ```ruby
 p52ruby([-3381760, -3368704, -1])
 # output = "%w(#CC6600 #CC9900 #FFFFFF)\n"
 ```
+For toxiclibs we have created a new method `to_ruby_string` for the `ColorList` class that does the same thing for a collection of `TColor`
 See this [toxiclibs sketch][palette] where we use color theory to generate a sketch palette.

 ### map1d method